hellgrenj/go-wasm/readme.md

-Playing around with WASM in Go.
+Playing around with Wasm in Go.

 You need:
 * Go 1.16.5 or later